Skip to main content

 We’re here when you need us

-If you’ve been injured in a dog bite incident in New Braunfels, you need an experienced dog bite attorney who understands both the law and the local landscape.
-As a trusted dog bite law firm serving New Braunfels and the surrounding area, Medina & Medina represents clients throughout Central Texas and is familiar with the Comal County court system.
-Our New Braunfels dog bite lawyers offer free consultations and charge no fee unless we win your case.
+If you’ve been injured in a dog bite incident in New Braunfels, you need an attorney who understands both the law and the local landscape.
+Medina & Medina represents clients throughout Central Texas and is familiar with the Comal County court system.
+Our New Braunfels team offers free consultations and charges no fee unless we win your case.

-Why Choose a Local New Braunfels Dog Bite Attorney?
+What a Local New Braunfels Dog Bite Lawyer Brings to the Case

 • Familiarity with New Braunfels courts, judges, and local legal procedures